 When it comes to green cleaning, vinegar is your go-to wonder product.
 Here are just a few ways you can use vinegar to clean:

-- For your windows: Mix vinegar and water in a 1:1 ratio in a spray bottle.
-For extra shine with no streaks – plus cut down on waste – wipe with a microfiber cloth instead of paper towels.
+For your windows: Mix vinegar and water in a 1:1 ratio in a spray bottle.
+To get extra shine with no streaks – plus cut down on waste – wipe with a microfiber cloth instead of paper towels.

-- For your floors: Mix one cup vinegar, one cup hot water, and a couple of drops of dish soap in a spray bottle.
+For your floors: Mix one cup of vinegar, one cup of hot water, and a couple drops of dish soap in a spray bottle.
 Just spray it on the floor – hardwood, tile, linoleum or any other non-carpeted surface will do – and mop.
 No rinsing needed!

 A brown bottle of 3% hydrogen peroxide is a green alternative to bleach – it has all the whitening power without harming the environment.
 And, at less than a buck for a 16-oz. bottle, it’s ultra-cheap as well.

-- On your grout: If you’ve got moldy or discolored grout, first dry the surface thoroughly, then spray with hydrogen peroxide.
+On your grout: If you’ve got moldy or discolored grout, first dry the surface thoroughly, then spray with hydrogen peroxide.
 Let it sit for about half an hour and then scrub with an old toothbrush.
-Depending on how much mildew you have, you might have to repeat the process several times to get white grout again.
+If you have a lot of mildew, you might have to repeat the process several times to get white grout again.

 Tip: If you’re pouring hydrogen peroxide into a spray bottle, make sure the bottle is opaque – exposure to light will kill the solution’s effectiveness.